Microscopic Legendre Transform, Canonical Ensemble and Jaynes' Maximum Entropy Principle: Conclusions

 \section{Conclusions}

 For a thermodynamic system in equilibrium with a heat reservoir, the entropy and Helmholtz free energy are related to each other by Legendre transform.
 In this mathematical structure, the internal energy $U$ and the inverse reservoir temperature $\beta^*$ play the role of conjugate variables.
-This relation is also maintained within the canonical ensemble.
+This relation is also maintained within the standard treatment of canonical ensemble.
 We have studied an alternate formulation of this transform between Shannon entropy and Helmholtz free energy.
 Here, the variables of entropy are the microstate probabilities whose conjugate variables are the microstate energies scaled by $\beta^*$.
-In this construction, an essential role is played by the exact differential property of entropy.
-This feature makes for a closer correspondence between Shannon entropy and thermodynamic entropy.
-We have also obtained the equilibrium condition by studying the system-reservoir contact under reversible conditions.
-That both approaches yield the same equilibrium condition seems consistent with the fact that Legendre transform relation is designed to preserve information.
-Likewise, a reversible process also preserves information.
+In this construction, an essential role is played by the exact differential property of entropy which is equivalent to defining the probabilities in a distribution as independent variables.
+This property then allows the analysis of the equilibrium condition in a thermal contact, based on the Shannon form of entropy.

-In the discussion of the system-reservoir contact, we uncover an interesting connection with Jaynes' Maxent approach.
+The proposed transform is based on a different premise than the Maxent procedure of Jaynes, although the final equilibrium state is predicted to be the same.
+The latter method maximizes a measure of uncertainty (Shannon entropy) under the specified mean values.
 Jaynes was led to conclude that statistical mechanics may be dissociated from physical arguments and advocated to view it instead as a problem in statistical inference.
 As is well known, the original motivation for the theory of statistical mechanics was to justify thermodynamics which earlier had an empirical basis.
-But, in veaning statistical mechanics from a physical basis, its thermodynamic relevance might appear to become remote.
-By bringing in the exact differential property of Shannon entropy, we incorporate a key characteristic of the thermodynamic entropy.
-Based on this, we could see that the variational condition of Jaynes can also be obtained by considering an infinitesimal, reversible process between the system and the heat reservoir.
-Such conceptual points, raised by the present approach, merit further exploration.
+But, in veaning statistical mechanics from a physical basis, its thermodynamic relevance might seem remote.
+The microscopic transform [Eq. (\ref{mltdef})] is based on an optimization over the probability distributions, for given values of parameter $\beta^*$ and the energy eigenvalues.
+This parameter can be interpreted as the inverse temperature of the system at the optimal distribution.
+In the context of system-reservoir contact, $\beta^*$ gets identified with the inverse temperature of the reservoir.
+For a reversible process at equilibrium, the thermal contact scenario also yields the variational condition equivalent to Maxent.
+Thus, by formulating the exact differential property of Shannon entropy, we have generalized the usual system-reservoir approach in which the entropy is defined by the Boltzmann formula.